“When one man, for whatever reason, has the opportunity to lead an extraordinary life,

 I'm A Legal Resident of the Philippines

-I''ve become a legal resident of the Philippines and I don't even live there... yet!
+I''ve become a legal resident of the Philippines and I didn't even live there yet!
+Processing my 13A visa in the U.S. before departing for the Philippines was much easier than expected.

 BEFORE PARADISE